Asian Banking School Logo

 Introduction and Programme Overview

-Learning Objective : Understand the programme structure and to have a broad view of the key issues covered in the programme
+Learning Objective: Understand the programme structure and gain a broad overview of the key issues covered in the programme

 In this session, we will welcome participants and will explain how the programme is organised.
-This will include information on the key topics to be discussed over the week and the activities we have prepared.
+This session includes information on the key topics to be discussed over the week and the activities we have prepared.
 The primary goal will be to set the scene for helping participants make the most of the programme.

 Afternoon Session: